 - Pain and Suffering – Pain and discomfort due to your physical injuries, as well as the effects of these injuries on your lifestyle

-- Emotional Distress – PTSD, depression, anxiety or any other psychological effect your accident caused
+- Emotional Distress – PTSD, depression, anxiety, or any other psychological trauma the accident caused

-- Wrongful Death – If a premises accident resulted in death, immediate family members can seek compensation
+- Wrongful Death – If a premises accident resulted in death, immediate family members could seek compensation

-If the liable party’s insurance limits are high enough, you may be able to receive compensation for all your damages.
-Whichever damages you want to claim, it’s important to keep record of everything.
-Keep receipts for prescriptions, copies of your medical records and any lost wage reports for your missed time at work.
+If the liable party’s insurance limits are high enough, you may be able to receive compensation for all your losses.
+Whichever losses you want to claim, it’s important to keep a record of everything.
+Maintain receipts for prescriptions, copies of your medical records, and any lost wage reports for your missed time at work.

 Contact OnderLaw, LLC Today for Your Free Consultation

-Our friendly and dedicated legal staff are standing by waiting for your call.
-You can call us at (314) 963-9000, fill out our contact form or Chat Live with one of our legal representatives to schedule your free consultation.
+Our friendly and dedicated legal staff are standing by, waiting for your call.
+You can call us at (314) 963-9000, fill out our contact form, or Chat Live with one of our legal representatives for a free consultation.